LGBTQ rights in the United Arab Emirates: Abu Dhabi

-Article 80 of the Abu Dhabi Penal Code makes sodomy punishable by imprisonment of up to 14 years.
-Cross-dressing is likewise illegal.

 Enforcement cases

 In 2005, 26 young men were arrested when Abu Dhabi Police raided a social gathering at a hotel in a desert resort town.
 The police alleged the men were found engaging in cross-dressing and preparing to celebrate a "gay wedding".
 In discussing the raid, Mohammed bin Nukhaira Al Dhahiri, Minister of Justice, Islamic Affairs and Auqaf stated, "There will be no room for homosexual and queer acts in the UAE.
 Our society does not accept queer behaviour, either in word or in action".
 Initial reports suggested that some of the men were ordered to accept hormone "treatments" in exchange for lighter sentences, although the government subsequently backed off from these statements.
 Twelve of the men were found guilty and sentenced; eleven were given a five-year prison sentence, and one a one-year sentence.
 The eleven had reportedly confessed to "homosexual practices".
 The remaining fourteen were released after being found not guilty.

 On 9 August 2017, Emirati police in Abu Dhabi detained two Singaporean nationals in a shopping mall.
 A court convicted and sentenced them to one year in prison "for attempting to resemble women".
 The UAE deported them on 28 August after they spent nearly three weeks in custody, much of that time in a cell they said was designated for "effeminate" people.